New York City Food Tour with Like a Local Tours

 Rory got us some rugelach (pictured) which satisfied my sweet tooth.
 Then I found out that Bread's ships their delicious goodies nation-wide.
 Day.
 Made!

-Tips for this Tour
+Tips for this New York City Food Tour

 Here are a few things you should do if you plan on taking this tour: